caspersg/last-motion.nvim/README.md

 require("last-motion").setup({
   -- how many motions to remember max_motions = 10,
+  -- use n and N for next and previous default_next_previous_keys = true,

   -- Ideally this would have every pair of motions
   -- it doesn't matter which key in a pair is next or prev, as direction is preserved